mercadopago/devsite-docs/guides/checkout-bricks/payment-brick/configure-payment-methods-other-payment-methods-mlb.en.md

 ```
 ]]]

-For a detailed list of all **payment methods available for integration with Payment Brick**, check out the [corresponding section](/developers/en/docs/checkout-bricks/payment-brick/additional-customization/consult-payment-methods).
-Additionally, if you want a complete list of IDs that can be passed within the array, check the [Get Payment Methods](/developers/en/reference/payment_methods/_payment_methods/get) API in our API Reference.
+If you want a complete list of IDs that can be passed within the array, check the [Get Payment Methods](/developers/en/reference/payment_methods/_payment_methods/get) API in our API Reference.
+For more information, check out the [corresponding section](/developers/en/docs/checkout-bricks/additional-content/consult-payment-methods).

 > NOTE
 >